mikegrb/Audio-Analyzer-ToneDetect/README.md

     roger beeps, repeater beeps, etc.  Note, if you use valid tone detection, then this is the raw detected tone, not the closest match.
 Defaults to empty list.

+## valid\_tones

+Returns the arraref of valid tones currently being used.
+Optionally takes a reference to an array of new tones to use as the valid list.
+Make sure the list is in numerical order as an optimization is used for searching for the closest match that requires it be in order.

 ## get\_next\_tone

 Returns the next detected tone in the stream.
 Will return false if we go